 As a college Freshman, I, along with every other girl, went shopping weeks before “Welcome Week” for “going out” clothes, aka the trendiest clothing you could find for your college debut.
-Of course, you probably have your party outfits set aside, waiting anxiously for a party to wear them to, but little did I know…
+Of course, you probably have your party outfit formulas down, and those cute party outfits set aside, waiting anxiously for a party to wear them to, but little did I know…

 College is the only place where you plan your outfits to go out in without considering the chilly temperatures or weather in general.
 All seasons of the year, ladies still find a way to show skin and forget about the possibility of frostbite.
 Reckless?
 Probably, but that’s college.
 For example, I’ve found myself wearing jean shorts and cowboy boots in January for a Hoedown Throwdown (thank you, Hannah Montana) party.

 Whether it is “Flannel Friday” or “Jersday Thursday,” there always seems to be a college theme party going on – no matter what time of the year it is.

 Parties are fun in the first place, but party themes can make or break your time at the party.
 The themes are typically announced just a day or two ahead of time, and between that time and the party, us girls are scrambling for costumes like the Hunger Games.
 We all want to show up looking fashion-forward and the best we can, but how do you dress fashionably and take part in the theme (without overdoing it)?

 Here is my take on themed-parties and how to remain stylish while participating.

 In most cases, it is “Jersday Thursday” and that is one of the most popular college party themes I’ve seen over my past two and a half years at school.

 Jersday is easy as long as you have a jersey, and you can always ask around and find one if you don’t.
 For me, I think over-the-knee boots make every outfit fabulous and fashionable, so I typically wear the boots, leggings, a jersey, and some kind of jacket or button down over it (when it is colder).